eline-dn/smol_binder_diffusion_pipeline/README.md

 0) Binder backbone generation with RFdiffusion all_atoms, scaffolding the target + ligand complex (i.e. generating the backbone on top of the target, on its C-term or N-term).
 1) Generating a sequence for the binder with protein MPNN.
 The whole output from the previous step (target + ligand + binder backbone) is used, but only the binder sequence is redesigned.
 2) The generated binders are repredicted with AF2 from their sequence, and their structure is re-aligned to their initialy diffused backbone, in order to see if a sequence exists for the diffused backbone, and if this binder can fold.
 Binders are filtered based on their plDDT and their RMSD to the initial predicted backbone.
-3) Ligand-pocket redesign with ligand MPNN.
+3) Ligand-pocket redesign /or whole binder redesign with ligand MPNN.
+4) target + binder + ligand reprediction with af3

 The begining is quite similar to the initial pipeline. steps 0 to 2 are done with the python script run.py, slightly adapted from the ipynb file (do not run as it is, proceed step by step the main differences with the original pipeline is the ability to run it in my local env, and for the purpose of designing a binder to a target + small molecule (e.g. trimming of some of the diffusion and pMPNN reference files to filter the binders)
-Running these steps smoothly is currently WIP with 'run_phase1.py'.
+Running these steps smoothly is currently WIP with 'run_phase1.py', ....